zhouheng-ai/zhouheng-ai.github.io/index.md

 </p>

 <p>
-He is with the Josef Kittler Research Institute on Artifcial Intelligence, Jiangnan University, China, as well as International Joint Laboratory on Artificial Intelligence, Ministry of Education, China.
+I am with the Josef Kittler Research Institute on Artifcial Intelligence, Jiangnan University, China, as well as International Joint Laboratory on Artificial Intelligence, Ministry of Education, China.
-He received his Ph.D. degree from Xidian University in 2024.
+I received the Ph.D. degree from Xidian University in 2024.
-His research interests include remote sensing and multimodal learning.
+My research interests include remote sensing and multimodal learning.

 </p>